diegopedrosa/app_vault/README.md

 # app_vault
-Store Secrets on a Security Way.
+Store Secrets on a security way using AWS Lambda.

  - The secrets are stored on the AWS Dynamodb encrypted.
  - It's used the AWS KMS solution to manage the encryption key and the encryption algoritm.